TAG-repo/grantform-similarity/data/README.md

 CRC hash: `3542748097`

 ### task_5_i_ii.csv

+Scripting that merges the data trangulation mixed method output creates this file.
+This joins clustered pairwise similarity to fixed associated themes.
+The mapping from form field to associated provides a significant reduction of over 3,500 questions to 20 question.
+This is created by running `2.0-kpr-join-data-triangulation.ipynb`.
+It depends on a `./data/processed` file.
+Should run within 5 minutes or less.

 left_context,right_context,value,group,the_cutoff,hash,Theme
 | left_context | right_context | value | group | the_cutoff | hash | Theme |
 | --- | --- | --- | --- | --- | --- | --- |